-Fall 2021 meetings are scheduled on Wednesdays from 6:15pm - 7:30pm (MST) in CASE E230.
+Meetings are Wednesdays from 5-6:15 p.m.
+(MT) in UMC room 425.
 Meetings are open to the public; all are welcome.
-If you would like to join one of our meetings, please email email@example.com to be sent the agenda.
+If you would like to join one of our meetings, please email email@example.com to request the agenda.

 In the spring of 2005, students voted to dedicate a portion of student fees to implement on-campus projects incorporating renewable energy, energy efficiency, recycling and waste reduction, and other innovative projects to reduce the campus’ impact on climate and environment.
 Sustainable CU funds are used for: capital investment, the purchase of infrastructure necessary for the initiatives, installation of capital projects, educational displays related to the capital projects and any other non-staff operating costs associated with the initiatives.
 Environmental Board members review Sustainable CU fund applications and decide how to distribute funding.

 The Environmental Board accepts small grant proposals on a rolling basis, and accepts large grants during two application cycles – one in the fall semester and one in the spring semester.

-Application instructions and examples of previously funded projects can be found at the Sustainable CU website.
+Application instructions and examples of previously funded projects can be found at Sustainable CU.